 “Contradict me.
 Always!
 You have to do and say and think exactly the opposite of me.”

 “I don’t know, Naleth, I don’t mean to. . . oh, look at this!”
 Mennosha said, suddenly distracted.
 He crouched down, examining something on the bannister railing.
 Naleth stood apart, his arms crossed.
 He seemed ready to crawl out of his skin with impatience.
 Gallia considered the doctor.
 He had a fine figure, piercing blue eyes and hair that was so blonde it was almost white.
-He wasn’t quite what she would call handsome, but there was something arresting about the way he stood and walked and moved around.
+And there was something arresting about the way he stood and walked and moved around.
 Something graceful and powerful about him.
 Most of the time he was also calm, confident and professional.
 Except when he wasn’t.
 There were these odd flashes of some disparate mood, some dark opposite to the doctor’s calm demeanor.
 He seemed disturbed somehow and it was disturbing to witness.
 It was like admiring a tall, beautiful building and then discovering it was structurally unsound and about to be demolished.
 Oblivious to Naleth’s distress, Mennosha stood and walked down the hall, feeling the stones as he went.

 “I wish I could figure this place out,” he murmured to himself.

 Naleth gave up.
 He shook his head and walked away.
 Gallia approached Mennosha.

 Mennosha glanced up in surprise at Gallia and then looked around for his brother.
 His face broke into a smile that was half sorry and half amused.
 He shook his head.